khanna91/astro-cache/README.md

 For cluster, give the multiple host comma seperated.

-Or you can provide these, configuration in build function
+Or you can provide these, configuration in configure function

 **This library will first check env variables, then user provided configuration.
 If both not found it will use default values**